llafuente/unity-platformer/readme.md

 * Create a CharacterInput, that manage and map inputs.
 * Refactor movements as separate components.

+TODO (maybe)
+* double jump
+* Dash
+* Attack range
+* Attack melee
+* states and area are must be in Controller2D

 Known issues
 * Player con move thought a horizontal moving platform by pushing it...
 * Fall down ladders
 * Small jump when leave ladders (top)

+# Editable

+The following classes contains staff that could be useful to edit for your game.

+## DamageType.cs

+Contains `DamageTypes` Enum.